Piecewise Polynomial Regression of Tame Functions via Integer Programming

-This paper is concerned with building approximation of definable nonsmooth functions, a topic which received attention recently \citep{NEURIPS2021_dba4c1a1,chatterjeeAdaptiveEstimationMultivariate2021,donoho1997cart}.
-Formally, given a function $f$ and a domain $A$, we seek a function $p$ in a set of simple functions $\mathcal{P}$ that minimizes the distance from $p$ to $f$ on $A$:
+This paper is concerned with building approximation of tame nonsmooth functions, a topic which has received attention recently \citep{NEURIPS2021_dba4c1a1,chatterjeeAdaptiveEstimationMultivariate2021,donoho1997cart}.
+Formally, given a function $f$, we seek a function $p$ in a set of simple functions $\mathcal{P}$ that minimizes the distance from $p$ to $f$ over a domain $A$:

 A major challenge is the nonsmoothness of the function to approximate.
 Classical polynomial approximation theory shows that good (``fast'') polynomial approximation of a function is possible if the function has a high degree of regularity.
 Specifically, if $f$ is a function $(\smoothDeg+1)$-times continuously differentiable, the best degree $\polyDeg$ polynomial incurs an $\bigoh(1/\polyDeg^{\smoothDeg})$ error \citep{plesniakMultivariateJacksonInequality2009}.
 However, the situation changes dramatically when the function has low regularity, \eg{} is continuous but with discontinuous derivatives, as is the case for most settings in learning theory.
 Indeed, approximating the absolute value --- the simplest nonsmooth function --- by degree $\polyDeg$ polynomials over the interval $[-1, 1]$ incurs \emph{exactly} the slow rate $1/\polyDeg$:

-where $\mathcal{P}_{n}$ denotes the set of polynomials of degree up to $n$, and $\beta\approx 0.28$ \citep{bernsteinMeilleureApproximationPar1914}.
-In sharp contrast, allowing approximation by \emph{piecewise polynomials} makes this problem simpler: the absolute value itself is a piecewise polynomial, made of two polynomial pieces of degree 1.
+where $\beta\approx 0.28$ \citep{bernsteinMeilleureApproximationPar1914}.
+In sharp contrast, allowing an approximation by \emph{piecewise polynomials} makes this problem simpler: the absolute value itself is a piecewise polynomial, consisting of two polynomial pieces of degree 1.
 As a second example, consider a neural network comprised of sigmoid, $\tanh$, and ReLU activations.
 Its landscape contains nonsmooth points, showed in black in \cref{fig:NN_intro} (left pane).
 As the empirical risk minimization is tame, the nonsmooth points delineate regions of space where the function behaves smoothly.
 We know of no convergent method for finding a piecewise polynomial approximation of tame functions.

-Again, the domain of the function splits in several pieces, on which the function behaves smoothly; here the pieces are polytopes, on which the function is linear.
-Estimating this function without knowing the pieces is non-trivial; we know of no convergent method for estimating it.

-While simple, these examples illustrate the two fundamental aspects of estimating nonsmooth functions: \begin{itemize} \item estimating the \emph{cells} of the function, that is the full-dimensional sets on which the function is smooth; \item estimating the function on each cell. \end{enumerate} These challenges require input from several branches of mathematics.
+\textbf{Related work.} While simple, these examples illustrate the two fundamental challenges of estimating nonsmooth functions: \begin{enumerate}[(i)] \item estimating the \emph{cells} of the function, that is the full-dimensional sets on which the function is smooth; and, \item estimating the function on each cell. \end{enumerate} These challenges require input from several branches of mathematics.

-A natural approach is then to \emph{(i)} estimate the cells of the function to approximate, and \emph{(ii)} perform classical polynomial approximation of the (smooth) restriction of function on each piece.